 JAMES N. DURLING, Proprietor.
-Stroudsburg, Dec.
+Strondsburg, Dec.
 31, 1856.
 Hollinshead & Detrick, DRUGGISTS AND CHEMISTS.
-Wholesale and Retail dealers in and Bowel complaints yield almost to the Drugs, Medicines, Paints, Oils, Dye Stuffs, Glass, Perfumery, de. de. de.
+Wholesale and Retail dealers in erally, that they have added considerable An Institution designed to prepare young expressly for the purpose, is now pre- and Bowel complaints yield almost to the Drugs, Medicines, Paints, Oils, Dye Stuffs, Glass, Perfumery, de. de. de.
 COTHIC HALL DRUC STORE.
 STROUDSBURG, PA.
 N. B .- German and English prescriptions carefully compounded.
 WM.
 HOLLINSHEAD.
 C. S. DETRICK.
-April 8, 1858 .- 1y.
+April 8, 1858 .- 1v.

 New Goods, -- Very Cheap.

-JOHN N. STOKES, having just finished his selections, is now receiving a choice and fashionable assortment of new and seasonable goods, to which he invites the attention of the public.
-Is a Scientific Medical Discovery, and is Dry Goods, Groceries, Crockery, Hardware &c., &c., in variety, and of superior quality will be found in his store, at prices unusually one bottle is required to cure any kind of low.
-The public are invited to call and see.
+JOHN N. STOKES, having just finished his selections, is now receiving a choice and fashionable assortment of new and seasonable goods, to which he invites the attention of Is a Scientific Medical Discovery, and is Dry Goods, Groceries, Crockery, Hardware will be found in his store, at prices unusually No charge for showing goods.
 J. N. STOKES.
 Stroudsburg, April 26, 1859.
-OAP .- Fine scented Soaps for washing and shaving-a'so the ce'ebrated shaving cream, for sa'e by SAMUELMELICK.
+OAP .- Fine scented Soaps for washing and shaving-also the celebrate. shaving cream, for sa e by SAMUEL MELICK.